MicrosoftDocs/memdocs/windows-365/enterprise/in-development.md

 ### Self-help in Windows 365 Business<!--45828334-->

 A new self-help button for end users will be available in a future release of Windows 365 Business.
-End users will be able to click the ? button and ask questions to find relevant help topics.
+End users will be able to click the **?** button and ask questions to find relevant help topics.

 <!-- ***********************************************-->
 ## Miscellaneous

-### Single sign on option per tenant (preview)<!--43751308-->
+### Single sign-on option per tenant (preview)<!--43751308-->

-Each tenant will be able to decide if you want to turn on Single Sign On.
-We'll also add a new Azure Network Connection check will be added to make sure that the network is properly configured for single sign on.
+Each tenant will be able to decide if you want to turn on Single Sign-On.
+We'll also add a new Azure Network Connection check will be added to make sure that the network is properly configured for single sign-on.

 <!-- ***********************************************-->
 ## Monitor and troubleshoot